scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Have you heard the saying 'measure twice, cut once?'?
+**Have you heard the saying 'measure twice, cut once?'?
 Terraform forces your operations teams to be disciplined and consistent with every single build.
 Have a change or setting that was overlooked during the build?
 Now you can immediately correct that mistake inside the code, so that a particular step never gets missed again.
 All future builds will contain the change.
 This can also improve relations between developers and operations, because the contract is clear.
-What gets built is always defined in the code, and never left to guesswork or manual processes."**
+What gets built is always defined in the code, and never left to guesswork or manual processes.**

 ---
 Name: Why-Terraform-on-Azure